 To our surprise, at the mediation, the school district worked with us—with the help of the judge—to come up with the solution that any member of the royalty court would be allowed to bring any significant person in their life to walk with them during the procession.
 Not only could Sarah and I could walk together, but our friend Chelsea could walk with her girlfriend, and any other member of the court could bring a boyfriend/girlfriend/best friend/parent/etc. to share the experience with them.
 How could anyone be upset with that?
 On top of that, the school district also agreed to include Gay-Straight Alliance clubs and other groups in event planning to make sure that all school events were inclusive to all students and that no one was left out.
 The outcome of the mediation session was absolutely phenomenal and was everything we asked for, and more.

 One thing I would really like people to realize is that this was never about getting attention.
-This was only about Sarah and I wanting to share a special event together, and about showing other LGBT kids that they don’t have to be afraid to be who they are because they are not alone.
-We were denied a privilege that straight couples have always received, which is not only against the law but also was sending a very hurtful message to LGBT students that we are not equal to our heterosexual peers.
+This was only about Sarah and I wanting to share a special event together, and about showing other LGBTQ kids that they don’t have to be afraid to be who they are because they are not alone.
+We were denied a privilege that straight couples have always received, which is not only against the law but also was sending a very hurtful message to LGBTQ students that we are not equal to our heterosexual peers.
 Sarah and I are human beings who deserve the same respect, rights, and opportunities as everyone else, and when push came to shove, we were ready to shove right back.
-We stood up for something we believe in, and out of that came an amazing change for the school district that I hope will continue to change a lot of things for LGBT students in the future.
+We stood up for something we believe in, and out of that came an amazing change for the school district that I hope will continue to change a lot of things for LGBTQ students in the future.